 All three platforms are open to a larger audience.
 There is no geographical restrictions imposed on them.

 Therefore, these platforms have gained huge customers on social media.
 Added, this has helped investors to gain desirable funds for their projects.
 In the event of all the three, the exchange of money takes place between the investor and fundraising agent.
 Therefore, all three can be a bit risky in terms of money exchange.
 Though ICO’s are experiencing scams nowadays, STO platforms guarantee a return on investment which remains trustworthy for investors.
-On the other side, Traditional Crowdfunding cannot be guaranteed in terms of Return on Investment.
-In ICO & STO, rewards are received as a return on investment.
+On the other hand, traditional crowdfunding offers no guarantees in terms of return on investment.
+In ICOs and STOs, investors receive rewards as a return on investment.
 It can be in the form of a token.
 These tokens can, in turn, provide access to the company’s services.

 Why ICO & STO are a way better than the traditional ones?